L3viathan/tgrep2-mac/README.md

     make

 The binary doesn't need any other files to function, so you can move it somewhere on your path (like `/usr/local/bin`)

+## Copyright
+TGrep2 is Copyright (C) 2001-2005, Douglas L. T. Rohde.
+It is available free of charge and is governed by the GNU General Public License, version 2.